 No. Permission is required to reproduce part of or the entire book; however, you may use the ideas in the book, explain them to others and base tutorials on the contents of the book without permission.

 My organization’s website has several photographs on it.
 We have a written agreement with the photographer of one of the images, but a second alleged owner of the photograph recently asked us to remove it, with the claim that we didn't have permission to post it.
 Should we remove the photograph?

-You need to determine who in fact is the owner of the photograph and whether you have permission from this owner.
+You need to determine who in fact is the owner of copyright in the photograph and whether you have permission from this owner.
 Does your permission/license with the photographer state that that person is in fact the owner of the photograph, that it is an original work, and that the photographer has permission to enter into this agreement?
 Is the alleged owner who recently contacted you able to prove they own copyright in the photograph?
-Some investigation should reveal the owner of the photograph.
+Some investigation should reveal the owner of copyright in the photograph.